etexier/inneract/README.md

 - [ ] support for media (videos, gallery)
 - [ ] support for user "badge" (ex: gold/silver/bronze user)
 - [ ] use official colors/icons/rendering from Inneract
-- [ ] better layout/look and feel
+- [ ] better layout/look and feel (use Maurice colors and icons too).
 - [ ] do not hide view when loading data
-- [ ] filter existing data for volunteer and classes
+- [ ] filter existing data for volunteer and classes (do not make again a network call)
 - [ ] 40x40 for share and book mark button, change state for share and bookmark buttons when chosen

 Credits